riteshitey/AWS-SAA-C02-Study-Guide/README.md

 ```
+Hi Team,

+I wanted to update you on the recent onboarding we completed for our DevOps team.
+We've successfully set up two things:

+1. **AWS Cloud Inventory:** You can now see all the details and configurations of our AWS resources on our Confluence page.
+You don't need to log in to our AWS account anymore.
+The information gets updated every Sunday.
+Here's the link: [Confluence Link](https://confluence.barcapint.com/display/PUMATECH/DPRAW++Configuration+Management)

+2. **Service Quota Monitoring and Alerting Solution:** You'll start getting emails daily or weekly about the usage of your AWS account service quotas.
+If any service reaches more than 80% of its quota limit, please take action to avoid any incidents.
+Here's the documentation link: [Documentation Link](https://confluence.barcapint.com/display/PUMATECH/1.+QuotaWatch+%E2%80%93+Service+Quota+Monitoring+and+Alerting+Solution)

 Title: ⏰ Don't hit snooze – wake up, Lambda!
 Your CloudWatch alarms are calling.

 AWS has announced a groundbreaking integration to transform how we manage our cloud environments: CloudWatch alarms can now directly trigger AWS Lambda functions!